Py-mon/Class-Scheduler/README.md

 Takes rooms, teachers, and courses to create a class schedule.
-It makes sure there are no conflicts, such as two coursees in the same room, a teacher teaching two coursees at the same time, etc.
+It makes sure there are no conflicts, such as two courses in the same room, a teacher teaching two courses at the same time, etc.

 ![image](https://github.com/Py-mon/Scheduler/assets/102424561/3e924f19-a2d2-461c-8d80-322dd0d738d1)